wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 extended at the software level by allowing instruction semantics to be redefined on new data types.
 Binaries compiled for COM are forward-compatible and can be reused on data types it was not designed for without recompilation.

+The COM architecture is designed for object addressing with a virtual address space.
+The virtual address space is segmented, meaning that a virtual address consists of a segment ID and the offset into the segment.
+Segments are variable-sized chunks of memory, which can be accessed using the same segment ID and different offsets.